Get E-Book

 ICMP feedback

--> platform-dependent socket errorThe absence of an event is data only after the local path has been checked.
-Before that, silence could mean the process is bound to the wrong address, the sender used another family, DNS resolved differently, the datagram exceeded local size limits, or the receiver's handler never ran because the process exited.
+Silence only becomes useful after the local path has been checked.
+Before that, silence could mean the process bound the wrong address, the sender used another address family, DNS resolved differently, the datagram exceeded local size limits, or the receiver exited before a handler ran.

 socket.on('message', (msg, rinfo) => {